aej2004/csc404BYOL/README.md

 ### Example Program 2 Declaration

 ```
-have tomMovies = find movies with "tom hanks"
+have tomMovies = find movies where "tom hanks"
 find stars in tomMovies without "tom hanks"
 have lkActors = find stars in "The Lion King"
 find movies in lkActors without "The Lion King"